lcase28/pscfFieldGen/README.md

 With Anaconda Python and other conda-managed environments, changes to the PYTHONPATH environment variable often are not reflected in the python interpreter's effective path.
 Instead, one must add pscfFieldGen to the environment's site-packages.
-If you use multiple environments, activate the one you wish to install to with `conda activate` before proceeding.
+If you use multiple environments, activate the one you wish to install to using `conda activate` before proceeding.

 The easiest way to add the tool to site-packages, is using the conda-develop command